yxding95/yxding95.github.io/index.md

 ---

 - English Speech (Won the first place in the Northwest Region Postgraduate English Speech Contest)
-- Badminton (Won the Women's Singles Champion in the Freshmen Cup at Xidian Univeristy)
+- Badminton (Won the women's singles champion in the Freshmen Cup at Xidian Univeristy)
 - Piano (Won the amateur six level certificate of piano)